AVG vs. Malwarebytes 2025: AVG Comes Out on Top

 Do I need both AVG and Malwarebytes?

-You do not need both AVG and Malwarebytes, as running two antivirus programs can slow your device down and interfere with performance.
-Malwarebytes coexists with other antivirus software, but you must add that antivirus’ files and drivers to the exclusions list to allow it to run.
+No, you do not need both AVG and Malwarebytes, as running two antivirus programs can slow your device down and interfere with performance.
+Malwarebytes coexists with other antivirus software, but you must add the antivirus files and drivers to the exclusions list to allow it to run.
 For the average user, that may be a cumbersome process.

 What’s the difference between Malwarebytes and AVG?